lamadev7/emergency-service-locator/README.md

-# React 18 Setup Project
+# Emergency Service locator Frontend

 This is a React 18 project bootstrapped with `create-react-app` and TypeScript.
 The project includes tools and libraries for state management, API calls, routing, and styling.